 All our resident partners in the Brussels office are admitted to practise as lawyers in Belgium under the professional title “advocaat” or “avocat” and are registered on the Tableau (Brussels Bar A List); they are also solicitors of England and Wales, and as such are regulated by the Solicitors Regulation Authority.
 In addition, all practising lawyers (partners and associates) established in the Brussels office are registered on the Brussels Bar A List or E List with either the Nederlandse Orde van Advocaten te Brussel (the "NOAB") or the Ordre français des avocats du barreau de Bruxelles.

 Copies of the Orde van Vlaamse Balies (Order of Flemish Bars) and the NOAB rules of professional conduct are both available on the NOAB website, www.baliebrussel.be/nl.
 The rules of professional ethics applicable to members of the Ordre français des avocats du barreau de Bruxelles are available on its website, www.barreaudebruxelles.info.

-A copy of the SRA Handbook 2011 is available on the Solicitors Regulation Authority's website, www.sra.org.uk.
+A copy of the SRA Standards and Regulations is available on the Solicitors Regulation Authority's website, www.sra.org.uk.
 This includes the SRA Overseas Principles, which embody the key ethical requirements on firms and individuals who are involved in the provision of legal services outside England and Wales.
 If you think we have breached any of the SRA Overseas Principles, you can report the matter directly to the Solicitors Regulation Authority (see www.sra.org.uk/consumers/problems/report-solicitor.page).

 Our terms and conditions